-When a computer with crashed/damaged operating system can't boot as usual, users will lose their entries to data saved on internal hard disk and they'll think it's harder to recover system files (basically because we can't enter the computer without OS).
+- When the computer with crashed/damaged operating system can’t boot as usual, you will lose their entries to data saved on internal hard disk and you’ll think it’s harder to recover system files (basically because they can’t enter the computer without OS).

-Afterwards, we'll show you how to recover data from crashed hard drive and the reason why your computer is unbootable.
+Afterwards, I will show you how to recover data from crashed hard drive and the reason why your computer is unbootable.

 Tips on How to Recover Data from Hard Disk without OS

-Since Windows 7 still occupies large market share, we'd like to take Windows 7 as an example to teach you how to recover data from hard disk without OS.
+Since Windows 10 occupies large market share, I’d like to take Windows 10 as an example to teach you how to recover data from hard disk without OS.
 No matter you want to recover system files, recover needed data from computer without OS or fix crashed OS, the following information will be of great help.

 Recover with Power Data Recovery Boot Disk